Housing Bubbles with Phase Transitions: Concluding remarks

 \section{Concluding remarks}

 The theory of housing bubbles remains largely underdeveloped due to the fundamental difficulty of attaching bubbles to dividend-paying assets \citep{SantosWoodford1997}.
 In this paper, we have taken the first step towards building a theory of rational housing bubbles.
 We have presented a bare-bones model of housing bubbles with phase transitions that can be used as a stepping stone for a variety of applications.
-In concluding our article, we would like to discuss directions for future research.
+In concluding our article, we discuss directions for future research.

-For analytical tractability and analysis of long-term housing price movements, we based our analysis on the classical overlapping generations model, which is arguably stylized.
-However, a variety of generalizations are possible, including Bewley-type models with infinitely-lived agents as in \citet[\S5]{HiranoTodaNecessity}.
+To analyze how equilibrium housing prices are determined in the process of economic development in a tractable way, we based our analysis on the classical overlapping generations model.
+However, a variety of generalizations are possible, including Bewley-type models with infinitely-lived agents as in \citet[\S5]{HiranoToda2025JPE}.
 We hope that our bare-bones model of housing bubbles will lead to a variety of extensions both in theoretical and quantitative analyses.